I find it absolutely appalling. That even respected Christian teachers are saying garbage like this:

 You could have a pink business shirt and it’s still called ワイシャツ(waishatsu).
 Originally, when the word was first adopted, all office workers wore white business shirts, so it made sense to adopt those English words.

-Clearly it is ridiculous to say that when someone says in English “I see you are wearing a white shirt” that because in Japanese it could be a pink business shirt, that the English speaker really means that you may be wearing a pink shirt.
+Clearly it is ridiculous to say that when someone says in English “I see you are wearing a white shirt” that because in Japanese it could be a pink business shirt, that the English speaker really means that you might be wearing a pink shirt.

 But it’s the same logic that let’s these teachers say today that Ephesians 2:10 is saying that you are God’s poem.